Antony is an experienced commercial litigator who has acted in a wide range of commercial disputes and contentious regulatory matters.

 XIAO v SUN NZHC 454; XIAO v SUN NZHC 536 Acted as lead counsel for the plaintiff in a five week trial which successfully proved that the plaintiff had borrowed funds from the defendant at an interest rate of 5% per week including funds ostensibly borrowed while the defendant was gambling on behalf of the plaintiff, under an illegal gambling contract.
 The High Court granted injunctive relief on an interim basis, and following trial found the arrangement was illegal, and had it not been illegal, would have been oppressive and in breach of consumer credit legislation.

-EIGHT MILE STYLE, LLC, v NEW ZEALAND NATIONAL PARTY NZHC 2603 Acting for an audio production studio joined as a third party to a claim brought against the National Party for use of a music track in the National Party’s 2014 election campaign, where the High Court has now determined infringed copyright in the musical work Lose Yourself.
-The audio production studio is alleged to have licenced the use and to have made representations regarding its use to another third party.
+EIGHT MILE STYLE, LLC v NEW ZEALAND NATIONAL PARTY NZHC 2603; NZCA 596 Acting for an audio production studio joined as a third party to a claim brought against the National Party for use of a music track in the National Party’s 2014 election campaign, where the High Court determined infringed copyright in the musical work Lose Yourself, and the Court of Appeal determined the quantum damages payable by the National Party.
+The audio production studio was alleged to have licenced the use and to have made representations regarding its use to another third party, which then made representations to the National Party.

 ADAPTABLE SOLUTIONS v TOON NZHC 753 Acting for a creditor challenging a liquidator’s decision to decline its claim in a solvent liquidation.